levanayang/node-web-dev/client/README.md

+# My Website
+a simple website to practice web development

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts